repkovsky/CircuitCubesRemote/README.md

-# WebCircuitCube
+# CircuitCubesRemote
-Web interface for controlling Circuit Cubes by bluetooth
+Web interface for controlling Circuit Cubes using Web Bluetooth API and Nordic UART.